 Why homeschooling is bad?
 Really?
 This on a site dedicated to helping people to homeschool?
 Bear with me on this one.

-The fifth section of my book is about your personal, husband and family time.
+The fifth chapter of my book, "A Plan for Joy in the Home", is about your personal, husband and family time.
 Any mother has her hands full on any given day, and the homeschooling mother is no exception.
 Just like the mother who leaves to go to work every day, a homeschooling mom has a huge chunk of her day that is devoted to teaching her children instead of to paying bills, returning calls and emails, grocery shopping, cooking, cleaning, doing laundry, spending time with her husband, etc.

 Many people, therefore, might conclude that the reason why homeschooling is bad is because it takes up so much of the day and leaves time for little else.
 Who hasn't had a well meaning friend or relative say, "Honey, when will you have time for YOU?
 Time to get all that other stuff done?
 Time to spend on your hubby?"

 In my opinion, that's not a very good reason to not homeschool.
 Will it be challenging to get everything done?
 You bet.
 Can it be done?
 You bet.